 Some people find it helpful to keep a ta-da list.
 A to-do list reminds you of what you need to get done; a ta-da list reminds you of all you've accomplished already.
 A ta-da list can be a tremendous source of energy and reassurance.

 5. Consider your Tendency.

 Often, when we fail to make progress, it's because we haven't taken our Tendency into account.
 For instance, if you're an Obliger, you must have outer accountability.
 You must!
 That's what works for Obligers!
 If you see that a particular form of outer accountability isn't working, trying a different form.
 If paying for a trainer doesn't get you to go to the gym, try working out with a friend who's very annoyed when you don't show up.
 If that doesn't work, teach a class.
 If that doesn't work, think of your duty to be a role model for someone else.
-If that doesn't work, join a group on the Better app where you tell each other, "I'm counting on you to count on me.
+If that doesn't work, join a group where you tell each other, "I'm counting on you to count on me.
 If none of us hold each other accountable, none of us will succeed."